The questions you'd ask if I were standing here

 What does SafeFeed NOT do?

-It doesn't block other apps.
-It doesn't limit screen time.
-It doesn't monitor texts or social media.
-It doesn't track location.
-It doesn't tell you when your kid is at school.
-It is, deliberately, just a video app — because every parental tool I've used that tried to be all-in-one was bad at most of the things.
+Doesn't block other apps.
+Doesn't limit screen time.
+Doesn't monitor texts or social media.
+Doesn't track location.
+Doesn't tell you when your kid is at school.
+It's deliberately just a video app — because every parental tool I've used that tried to be all-in-one was bad at most of the things.
 Use SafeFeed for videos, use a real blocking/monitoring tool for the rest.